Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/cline_docs/projectRoadmap.md

 Develop a Minimum Viable Product (MVP) of the KhaRom mobile AI chat application, focusing on core functionality and full compatibility with Expo Go on iOS.
 The app will help users craft confident, culturally nuanced Thai chat messages for dating scenarios.

 ## Key Features for MVP
--   [x] AI-Powered Chat Interface (Thai-only AI responses) (Core implemented)
+-   [ ] AI-Powered Chat Interface (Thai-only AI responses)
 -   [ ] UI Language Toggle (Thai/English)
--   [x] Robust UX Feedback (Error handling, retries, thumbs-up/down for AI replies) (Basic error handling and feedback icons implemented)
+-   [ ] Robust UX Feedback (Error handling, retries, thumbs-up/down for AI replies)

 ## Completion Criteria for MVP
 -   All core features are implemented and functional.